• Home

 Jump to Recipe

-This easy recipe for cinnamon sugar chocolate chip cookies adds some sweet spice to everyone’s favorite classic cookie.
-Perfect for the holidays, or any time you want to brighten someone’s day with an unexpected treat!
+This easy recipe for cinnamon chocolate chip cookies adds some sweet spicy flavor to everyone’s favorite classic cookie.
+The perfect holiday cookie recipe, or anytime you want to sweeten someone’s day with a gift of cookies!

 If you asked me what my favorite cookie in the whole wide world is, I would not hesitate for even one second.